Yangon Galacticos

 Yangon Galacticos (YG) is an esports organization based in Myanmar.
-The organization competes in professional tournaments in the esports: Mobile Legends: Bang Bang, PUBG Mobile, and Dota 2.
+The organization competes in professional tournaments in the esports Mobile Legends: Bang Bang, PUBG Mobile, and Dota 2.

 On 3 August 2025, YG's PUBG Mobile team won the 2025 PUBG Mobile World Cup at the Esports World Cup, held in Riyadh, Saudi Arabia, becoming the first Burmese world champion in esports.

 History

 Mobile Legends: Bang Bang

 At first, the organization of Mobile Legends: Bang Bang team was founded as the team Resolution in 2017.
 They initially competed Mobile Legends: Bang Bang Southeast Asia Cup (MSC) 2017.
 They also competed in Mobile Legends: Bang Bang Professional League Myanmar (MPL Myanmar) season 1 2018 and finished as 4th place.
 Then, they competed in MPL Myanmar season 2 2019 and won it.
-They also competed in MSC 2019 together with Burmese Ghouls.
+They also competed in 2019 MLBB Southeast Asia Cup (MSC 2019) together with Burmese Ghouls.
 Then, they changed its name to "Yangon Galacticos" in MPL Myanmar season 3 2019.
 They finished as 4th place in MPL Myanmar season 3 and 3rd places in MPL Myanmar season 4 and 5.
 They competed many tournaments, but due to COVID-19 and the 2021 Myanmar coup d'état, MPL Myanmar didn't celebrate and YG's MLBB team was suspended.
 Later, YG's MLBB team was re-formed with new players in March 2025.
 On 14 March 2025, the Mobile Legends Super League season 1 was held in Myanmar by Moonton, they competed and finished in second place.
-On November 16, 2025, they won Mobile Legends Super League Myanmar season 2.
+On November 16, 2025, they won Mobile Legends: Bang Bang Super League Myanmar season 2 and received the opportunity to compete in the MLBB M7 World Championship.
+On May 31, 2026, they also won Mobile Legends: Bang Bang Super League Myanmar season 3 and received the opportunity to compete in the 2026 MLBB Mid Season Cup at 2026 Esports World Cup in Paris, France and they won the first runner-up.
+They also qualified as team Myanmar for the Asian Games Esports Qualifiers: Mobile Legends: Bang Bang in Singapore and received the opportunity to compete in Esports at the 2026 Asian Games in Japan.